theNewDynamic/aba-icc/src/_the-aba-icc-project/about-the-project.md

 ---
 layout: page
 title: About the Project
-order: 07
+order: 7
 splash_image: "Benjamin_Ferencz_-_Chief_Prosecutor_in_1947_Einsatzgruppen_Trial_-_In_Courtroom_600_Where_Nuremberg_Trials_Were_Held_-_Palace_of_Justice_-_Nuremberg-Nurnberg_-_Germany_-_01.jpg"
 excerpt: "The project's mission is to strengthen, regularize, and broaden U.S. engagement with the ICC by creating dynamic forums where meaningful and sustained dialogue can occur on both practical and policy issues among and between the ICC and various American audiences.
 These initiatives will advance the field of international criminal law as well as enhance understanding and trust between the U.S. and the ICC."
+published: true
 ---

-The American Bar Association-International Criminal Court Project (ABA-ICC Project) implements longstanding ABA policies on international criminal justice.
+The American Bar Association International Criminal Court Project (ABA-ICC Project) implements longstanding ABA policies on international criminal justice.
 The ABA was amongst the voices that called for establishment of a permanent international tribunal by multilateral treaty – what later became the Rome Statute that established the International Criminal Court (ICC)  – and did so starting in 1978.
 The ABA participated in the negotiations of the Rome Statute as an observer, advocated for the treaty’s adoption, and urged the United States to become a State Party.
 Most recently, the ABA urged the US government to forge greater support for, and engagement with, the ICC.

 #### [Click Here to Join our Mailing List](/follow/)